stIncMale/stincmale.github.io/_posts/2022-09-25-memory-model-resources.md

     a.k.a. [hardware and software interrupts](https://en.wikipedia.org/wiki/Interrupt).

 [^6]: Instead of individual Java SE contributors publishing memos like that,
     the Java memory model needs to be updated.
-Any decade now…
+Any decade now&hellip;